jack-leyland/nodewatts/README.md

 A user may run a power profile by supplying a path to the root directory of the project, a path to the entry file of the application and a test suite that subjects the server to a workload representative of its full functionality.
 Once the profile is generated, the results may be viewed using a built-in graphical user interface (GUI) and/or simply exported in raw data form to a MongoDB database.

+This tool was developed as a part of a master's dissertation at Imperial College London.

 ## Platform limitations
 NodeWatts has the following system requirements:

- - Debian-based Linux distribution - preferably Ubuntu 20.04.
+ - Debian-based Linux distribution - preferably Ubuntu 20.04 or above.
  - An Intel processor of the Sandy Bridge generation onward.
  - Python 3.10
- - Root access to the machine.
-NodeWatts requires root priviledges in order to collect the hardware performance counter data it needs from the CPU to perform its power modeling.
+ - Root access to the machine on which you will be installing NodeWatts.
+NodeWatts requires root privileges in order to collect the hardware performance counter data it needs from the CPU to perform its power modeling.
 Source code for the component which performs this data collection (included in this repo as binary) can be found [here](https://github.com/jack-leyland/hwpc-sensor/tree/nodewatts).

 # Installation
-To install NodeWatts, it must be built from the source using ```setuptools``` using the following steps:
+To install NodeWatts, it must be built from source using ```setuptools``` using the following steps:

  - Clone the repsitory.
  - From the root directory, run ```$ python3.10 setup.py sdist bdist_wheel```